aadorian/workflow/README.md

 ![Research Objects Illustration](https://www.researchobject.org/images/research-objects-illustration-1920.png)

-This repository includes an [RO-Crate](https://www.researchobject.org/ro-crate/) example in the `hello_world-ro-crate/` directory.
+This repository includes an [RO-Crate](https://www.researchobject.org/ro-crate/) example in the `ro-crate/` directory.
 RO-Crate is a lightweight approach to packaging research data with metadata, making research Findable, Accessible, Interoperable, and Reusable (FAIR).

 The RO-Crate includes:
 - The CWL workflow files
 - Structured metadata in `ro-crate-metadata.json`
 - Documentation

-See `hello_world-ro-crate/README.md` for more details about the RO-Crate structure and usage.
+See `ro-crate/README.md` for more details about the RO-Crate structure and usage.

 ## Contributing

 We welcome contributions!
 This repository uses [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.
 See [CONVENTIONAL_COMMITS.md](CONVENTIONAL_COMMITS.md) for details.

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
+For detailed contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Reporting Issues